-Vacant properties can present even more winterization challenges as the heating systems are likely not running per usual, should there be current tenants living on the premises.
+Vacant properties can present even more winterization challenges as the heating systems are likely not running per usual, should there be current tenants living on the premises but are taking breaks over the holidays.
 That said, you should take extraordinary action to ensure that these properties are properly winterized.
 HUD has some great guidelines for ensuring vacant properties are winterized properly.

 When it comes to working on more than one property, you can likely get discounts from the contractors you hire.
 Before you choose someone to work with, shop around and look for the best price and the most qualified home winterization experts.